graphql/graphql-spec/Section 5 -- Validation.md

 ```

-Identical field arguments are also merged if they have
+Identical arguments are also merged if they have identical arguments.
+Both
-identical arguments.
-Both values and variables can be
+values and variables can be correctly merged.
-correctly merged.

 For example the following correctly merge: